sensorfleet/sensorfleet.github.io/_posts/2020-09-29-Using-Zeek-to-find-persistent-threats-by-monitoring-DNS.md

 Setting that up will be heavily environment specific.

-For our task, we will want the **internal** network traffic to be mirrored to our Sensor because we want to see DHCP traffic.
+For our task, we will want the **internal** network traffic to be mirrored to our Sensor because we want to see DNS traffic with internal IP addresses.

 Setting up a mirror interface is out of scope of this guide, but for general
 guidelines: